lynxthecat/cake-autorate/README.md

 is bufferbloat free most, but not necessarily all, of the time.

-**Setting the maximum bandwidth:** The maximum bandwidth should be set to the maximum bandwdith the connection can provide or lower.
+**Setting the maximum bandwidth:** The maximum bandwidth should be set to the maximum bandwidth the connection can provide or lower.
 When there is heavy traffic, the script will adjust the bandwidth up to this limit, and then back off if an OWD or RTT spike is detected.
 Since repeatedly testing for the maximum bandwidth on load necessarily